kyleslie2/juniper-renos/src/pages/about/index.md

 ### Step 4: Project Proposal & Decision

-We will present you with our project proposal, design plans & budget and will give you time to ask questions, make changes and make your final decision about working with us.
+We will present you with our project proposal, design plans and budget and will give you time to ask questions, make changes and make your final decision about working with us.

 ### Step 5: Sign Contract & Provide Deposit

-If you decide to work with us we will have you sign a contract & make a deposit to hold your spot in our workload.
+If you decide to work with us we will have you sign a contract and make a deposit to hold your spot in our workload.

 ### Step 6: Permit Application